July 10, 2026 | Terry Smith

-Felgains MultiFlow vs PatientFlow Stretchers; Which is best for your Trust?
+Felgains MultiFlow vs PatientFlow Stretchers; Which is best for your Trust in 2026?

-We will cover the key features, positives, and drawbacks of each stretcher, to make your decision-making process easier and to enable you to make the best decision for your hospital.
+We will cover the key features, benefits, and drawbacks of each stretcher to make your decision-making process easier and help you choose the best option for your hospital.

 Key features comparison table